 This concept can be very abstract and since all Apricot databases may be setup differently we are going to use a "real world" example that should be easily relatable to your own database design.
 Let's say we are working with a client called Sam Doe.
 His demographic information is tracked on the Tier 1 Client Profile form.
 He also has 2 Tier 2 forms as well: Enrollment and Services.
 Each with a different number of records.

-In the above screenshot we can determine the following about Sam:
+In the screenshot below we can determine the following about Sam:

-- Sam has 2 records of the Employment form, one for each type of program
+Sam has 2 records of the Enrollment form, one for each type of program

 Next, let us take a look at one record of each form to examine their setup from a data entry user's perspective.